-The study of Chicago's politics and government from both historical and contemporary perspectives.
+Studies Chicago's politics and government from both historical and contemporary perspectives.
 Emphasis is placed on changes that have significantly shaped the direction of Chicago's politics.
-Special attention is devoted to social class, ethnicity, race and ideology as factors that have influenced the Democratic political machine and its opposition.
-(3-0-3) (S) (C)
+Special attention is devoted to social class, ethnicity, race, and ideology as factors that have influenced the Democratic political machine and its opposition.
+(3-0-3) (S)(C)